Yesterday, there was an excellent interview on 1News Breakfast with Former Health NZ Chair Rob Campbell.

 i.e. There are significant disadvantages to privatising health, particularly, as Campbell notes, our health system’s issues have been built up over many decades, and privatising it will not resolve that issue for Kiwis.

-Private operators in this space [investment banks and consortiums] are highly sophisticated financial players who will ensure maximum profit extraction from Kiwi taxpayers, and privatisation is correlated to worse health outcomes [see Lancelet study below]
+Private operators in this space [investment banks and consortiums] are highly sophisticated financial players who will ensure maximum profit extraction from Kiwi taxpayers, and privatisation is correlated to worse health outcomes [see Lancet study below]

 As Campbell notes too, the profit extraction motive affects all parts of the health lifecycle from design through to effectiveness through to longevity.